Vlad93/rsschool-cv/cv.md

 I am 30 years old.
 I am a former professional football player.
 Now I strive to become a software engineer and devote most of my time to this.
 I took various courses, improved my skills, worked as a freelancer and continue to constantly learn something new.
-At the moment, my main goal is to fill the gaps in knowledge about the jS language and master the react library.
+At the moment, my main goal is to fill the gaps in knowledge about the JavaScript language and master the React library.

 ## Skills and Technologies
 * ***HTML***